SOLDOUT

 In-Person

-Session 3: Polishing, Fine Tuning, and deepening (MUPP-557-F2F CCM Vocal Pedagogy: Level III)
+Session 3: Polishing, Fine Tuning, and Deepening (MUPP-557-F2F CCM Vocal Pedagogy: Level III)

 Taught by Matt Edwards and the CCM Institute Faculty